ntua-unit-of-control-and-informatics/jaqpotpy-inference/README.md

 uvicorn main:app --host 0.0.0.0 --port 8002
 ```
 This command initiates the server on port 8002, making the API accessible for local testing and development.

+## Docs/Swagger UI

+To see the api docs visit http://localhost:8002/docs